kmcelwee/nomisma/README.md

 Create a python 3.8 environment and install dependencies using the command `pip install -r requirements.txt`

-`python NomismaPipeline.py` will execute the `run_pipeline` function, which will iterate through all steps outlined above.
+`python NomismaPipeline.py --scrape` will execute the `run_pipeline` function, which will iterate through all steps outlined above.
+The scraping process is time-intensive, so dropping the `--scrape` flag will run the process with the raw data found locally.
+This is useful for debugging.

 ## Notes